Daventry To Mark Remembrance Day With Annual Parade

-The Royal British Legion Remembrance Day Parade and Service will take place in Daventry on Sunday 10th November, 2019.
+The Royal British Legion Remembrance Day Parade and Service will take place in Daventry on Sunday 14th November 2021.
 The parade will commence at 10.30am outside the Argos store on Daventry High Street.
-The parade will then proceed along the High Street and Abbey Street before finishing at the War Memorial where a short service will be held to include the calling of the Roll of Honour and laying of wreaths.
+The parade will then proceed along the High Street to Abbey Street before finishing at the War Memorial where a short service will be held to include the calling of the Roll of Honour and laying of wreaths.

-Members of the public are also invited to attend a Remembrance Day service at the Holy Cross Church after the parade, led by Daventry Churches Together.
+Members of the public are also invited to attend a 11.30am Remembrance Day service at the Holy Cross Church after the parade, led by Daventry Churches Together.
 Due to the ongoing pandemic the church will be restricting numbers and have requested everyone wear a face covering on entering until seated.

-The parade will be led by the Liberty Drum Corps, with Town and District Councillors and Civic Dignitaries joined by organisations and community groups from across Daventry.
+The parade will be led by the Parade Master with Councillors and Civic Dignitaries joined also by organisations and community groups from across Daventry.